mxbraun4/AutoConvXAI/README.md

 ## Overview

-This project presents a novel approach to making machine learning models interpretable through **conversational AI interfaces**.
-Instead of traditional static visualization approaches, users can ask natural language questions about model behavior, feature importance, predictions, and counterfactual scenarios, receiving contextual explanations through multi-agent collaboration.

-The system bridges the gap between complex AI models and human understanding by providing an intuitive, interactive dialogue interface that democratizes access to machine learning explanations.
+This project presents a novel approach to intent parsing in Conversational XAI and bridges the gap between complex AI models and human understanding by providing an intuitive, interactive dialogue interface that democratizes access to machine learning explanations.

-## Research Objectives

-- **Interactive Explanations**: Enable natural language conversations about ML model behavior
-- **Multi-Agent Architecture**: Leverage collaborative AI agents for robust intent understanding
-- **Comprehensive Explainability**: Support diverse explanation types (LIME, SHAP, counterfactuals, feature analysis)
-- **Practical Implementation**: Demonstrate real-world applicability with healthcare data (diabetes prediction)

 ## Architecture